Early results in New Zealand election indicate Christopher Luxon poised to become prime minister

 Meanwhile, the Labour Party that Hipkins leads was getting only a little over 25% of the vote — about half the proportion it got in the last election under Ardern.

+Lee said that when she was door-knocking, people had told her they were tired of the current government and were concerned with the state of the economy and the spiraling cost of living.

+David Farrar, a longtime conservative pollster, said there was still a good chance that Labour would end up holding the seat once all the votes were counted.
+However, he said, his initial impression of voting throughout the country was that it was turning out to be a “bloodbath” for the left.

 Luxon has promised tax cuts for middle-income earners and a crackdown on crime.
-Hipkins has promised free dental care for people younger than 30 and the removal of sales taxes on fruit and vegetables.
+Hipkins had promised free dental care for people younger than 30 and the removal of sales taxes on fruit and vegetables.

 Also at stake in the election is the government’s relationship with Indigenous Māori.
 Luxon has promised to axe the Māori Health Authority, which he says creates two separate health systems.
 Hipkins says he’s proud of such co-governance efforts and has accused Luxon of condoning racism.